chrishumphreys/provocateur/README.md

 Q: Does it work with Maven?

-A: Currently the capturing of test metrics works with Maven's surefire.
+A: Currently the capturing of test metrics works with [Maven's surefire](http://maven.apache.org/plugins/maven-surefire-plugin/).
 Creating a surefire dynamic suite is not currently supported but is planned.

 Q: Does it work with Ant?

-A: It should as work with Ant's Junit task but we haven't tried.
+A: It should work with Ant's Junit task but we haven't tried.

 Q: Why is it called Provocateur?